JunzWu/SE-423-Mechatronics/README.md

 # SE-423-Mechatronics
-The homework code in the Mechatronics course in UIUC.
+The homework code in the mechatronics course in UIUC.